elpah/the-movie-app/Readme.md

 POST /movies - Adds a movie to the database
-GET /movies - Retrieves all movies from the database GET /movies/:id - Retrieves a single movie from the database by ID PUT /movies/:id - Updates a movie in the database by ID DELETE /movies/:id - Deletes a movie from the database by ID GET /search/:title - Searches for a movie using the external API by title and returns the first result
+GET /movies - Retrieves all movies from the database GET /movies/:id - Retrieves a single movie from the database by ID PATCH /movies/:id - Updates a movie likes and dislikes in the database by ID DELETE /movies/:id - Deletes a movie from the database by ID GET /search/:title - Searches for a movie using the external API by title and returns the first result